404src/exocore/_articles/ccna-summary.md

 - Analyzing network operations, identifying potential issues, and suggesting remediations
 - Providing a platform for integration with other applications such as reporting systems

-Cisco DNA Center is a central Management and Automation software, an application , that is used as a Controller for Cisco DNA.
+Cisco DNA Center is a central Management and Automation software, an application, that is used as a Controller for Cisco DNA.
 It is used as a management platform for both SD Access, Intent-Based Networks and existing traditional networks.

 A wireless LAN controller (WLC) is a network component that manages wireless network access points and allows wireless devices to connect to the network.